hpssjellis/beginner-tensorflowjs-examples-in-javascript/nodejs/README.md

 1. (Load the webpage however that happens on your server.
 Hopefully you can click a link in the output from server.js)

+Notes:
+1.Look at the server.js code, near the bottom of the page and change the password.
+Enter that password in the browser box and click "store info"

+1. Look at the server code and change the URL (also near the bottom of the page).
+This must be your server URL for this file.
+1. Presently the page is set to suto reload.
+Click stop or deselect auto so that you can have a look at how it works.